fpereiro/astack/readme.md

 ```javascript
             var key   = dataType === 'array' ? counter - 1 : data [counter - 1];
 ```

+You may wonder: why don't we first set `key` and *then* increase `counter` (to avoid the clumsy `- 1`s)?
+Well, when the async functions being executed are really fast, incrementing the counter after this ends up setting strange race conditions.
+So far, the only way I found to avoid them was to increment the `counter` immediately when entering the loop.

 We define `value` to be either the element at `data [key]` (if `data` was originally an array) or to the `key` element of `output` (if `data` was originally an object).